Skip to Main Content

 • Background on the applicable antitrust laws and substantive framework

-• Federal and state enforcement agency trends such as revised merger guidelines, recent enforcement actions, and emerging state notification requirements
+• Federal and state enforcement agency trends such as merger guidelines, recent enforcement actions, and state notification requirements

 • Key practical considerations when counseling on health care transactions or collaborations